Vampires, 007 may set record Thanksgiving sales

-LOS ANGELES, Nov 22 (Reuters) - The teen vampire movie “Twilight Saga: Breaking Dawn - Part 2” continued to lure huge audiences, siphoning off $12.8 million in Wednesday night showings in what could fuel a record box office haul for the five-day Thanksgiving Day holiday.
+LOS ANGELES (Reuters) - The teen vampire movie “Twilight Saga: Breaking Dawn - Part 2” continued to lure huge audiences, siphoning off $12.8 million in Wednesday night showings in what could fuel a record box office haul for the five-day Thanksgiving Day holiday.

 The final film in the “Twilight” series, collected $141.3 million last weekend for the industry’s eighth largest opening weekend.
 On Wednesday it combined with the Daniel Craig “James Bond” film “Skyfall” to lead a slate of films that generated $44.3 million in total U.S. and Canadian ticket sales for the day, according to unofficial data from Hollywood.com’s box office division.